 Although the Secret Annex, where Anne Frank and her sister, parents and four other fearful Jews lived from 1942–1944, is both a testament to human courage and a reminder of wartime horrors, hordes of camera-toting tourists have replaced the ghosts of times past.
 Arrive after 8:30—a bit early if you’ve enjoyed Amsterdam’s nightlife the previous night—and you’ll wait in line for hours.
 Fortunately, you can save time by purchasing an e-ticket.
 For non-planners, there’s free WiFi for using your smartphone or tab while queuing up.

 If you lose patience, get your fill of Holocaust lore at Amsterdam’s Dutch Resistance Museum, opposite the Artis Royal Zoo.
 Here you’ll find a thoughtful perspective of Holland during Hitler’s tyrannical reign without standing in line.
 Beyond the story of Dutch resistance and daily life under German occupation, the museum has a section about the Dutch colonies in Southeast Asia during World War II.
-Alternatively, see the new play, Anne, now with an innovative translation system that includes English.

 Next on many agendas is the recently reopened Rijksmuseum, followed closely by the Van Gogh Museum—repositories of Golden Age art, iconic sunflowers and tormented starry nights.
 While our destination museums are rife with artistic treasures, they’re also chock full of tourists, especially in high season (May–September), when millions descend on the Dutch capital.
 Avoid the queues with an e-ticket or Museumkaart, or make use of free WiFi while waiting in line.
-Once in, don’t count on marvelling at Dutch masterpieces in solitary reverence at either of these popular tourist attractions if you visit in summer or during school vacation time.
+Once in, don’t count on marveling at Dutch masterpieces in solitary reverence at either of these popular tourist attractions if you visit in summer or during school vacation time.
 You’ll face far fewer crowds if you come in spring, fall or winter after the year-end holidays.

 To get away from tourists, consider venturing off-the-beaten path, to spots ignored by many guidebooks—where the real soul of Amsterdam might reveal itself to you.
 Here are a few of my favorites: